pkulchenko/fullmoon/README.md

 ### What Redbean provides

 - Single file deployment and distribution (Linux, Windows, and macOS)
-- Integrated SSL support (using MbedTLS) including SSL virtual hosting
+- Integrated SSL support (using MbedTLS) with SSL virtual hosting
-- Integrated crypto hashing (SHA1, SHA224/256/384/512, and BLAKE2B256)
+- Integrated crypto hashing (SHA1/SHA224/256/384/512/BLAKE2B256)
+- Cross-patform `fork`, `socket`, shared memory, and more
 - Efficient serving of static and gzip encoded assets
 - Integrated password-hashing (using Argon2)
 - pledge/unveil sandboxing (where supported)
 - unix.* module for Unix system interfaces
 - HTTP/HTTPS client for external requests
 - JSON and Lua serialization and parsing
-- Ships with Lua 5.4 and SQLite 3.35
+- Ships with Lua 5.4 and SQLite 3.40

 ### What Fullmoon adds

-- Small package (~1500 LOC) with no external dependencies
+- Small package (~1700 LOC) with no external dependencies
 - Simple and flexible routing with variables and custom filters
 - Template engine with JSON support and efficient memory utilization
 - Optimized execution with pre-compiled routes and lazy loaded methods